French: Major or Minor

 Residency Requirement

-The department requires that at least 50% of credits necessary for a major, joint major or minor degree in French be completed on a local UB campus.
-The remaining 50% may be fulfilled through any combination of study abroad coursework, transfer courses, placement exams or other pre-approved credit-earning opportunities.
+The department requires that at least half of the credits necessary for a major or minor be completed through RLL French coursework on campus.
+The remaining half may be fulfilled through approved study abroad classes, approved transfer courses, a relevant and approved course in a related department, an approved independent study, or an approved internship.

 FR 152 (3 credits)